 The fact that the album's title is placed beneath the band's name shows that the band's identity is taking on the role of appealing to its audience.
 The capitalisation within all the lettering gives it greater attention when looking at it.
 Additionally, the fact that the lettering is decorated this way appears childish due to the decoration of the eyes hidden within the letters, like they'd be staring back at its customer viewing the product.
 The sans serif style shows that there is lack of professionalism, and tilts towards the children side, which helps the design further portray an impression of a child being the designer of the album cover when referring back to the original source of inspiration.

-A small decoration has been placed atop of the band's name to balance out the design and play part in the concept of illustration that is used throughout the entire design.
+A small decoration has been placed atop of the band's name to balance out the design and play part in the concept of illustration that is used throughout the entire design. |

-Poster comes in with the album - illustration by Micah Lidberg.
+Poster comes in with the album - illustration by Micah Lidberg. |

+Glass Animals' official website continues the same design of the illustration and gold lettering of the album.
+Additionally, it has a feature where guests can zoom in or out on the detail of the illustration, being able to observe the busy elements on a large scale.
 The producers of the website are known as She Was Only, and independent company located in London, who design their works around the principles of simplicity, clarity and elegant problem-solving.
-Like stated, the website seems to be filtered from distraction that has added focus, therefore commanding attention.
+Like stated, the website seems to be filtered from distraction that has added focus, therefore commanding attention. |

 Now that I look back at some of their other music videos, I believe that the design of the album definitely reflects on the type of music Glass Animals produce.
 The use of play dough to recreate scenes to portray a song can be relatable to the concept of the design.
 The material itself is very common amongst children, and the illustrated storybook The Zabajaba Jungle definitely had a heavy impact on the music videos.
 I believe that within them, they attempt to recreate certain moments from the book with some of their own interpretation, resulting in a unique combination of the two that sums up Glass Animals just right.